bscan/Data-Class/README.md

 An alternate syntax I have explored is the use of ~ instead of :.
 This is seen in statistics when definining the distribution of a variable such as Height ~ N(μ, σ).
 The tilde is also used in linguistics to represent alternating allomorphs.
-Type::Hints do not specify that a variable will exactly match a type, but simply be allomorphic to that type (i.e. implement the same features).
-Perl currently uses the tilde in boolean logic, but Type::Hints also repurposes the symbol | from boolean logic so will never be allowed where boolean logic could be applied.
+Data::Class do not specify that a variable will exactly match a type, but simply be allomorphic to that type (i.e. implement the same features).
+Perl currently uses the tilde in boolean logic, but Data::Class also repurposes the symbol | from boolean logic so will never be allowed where boolean logic could be applied.

-If you prefer, Type::Hints currently supports ~ as an alernative syntax for hints, and it may be used interchangeably with the colon syntax.
+If you prefer, Data::Class currently supports ~ as an alernative syntax for hints, and it may be used interchangeably with the colon syntax.

 ```